galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > {: .solution}
 {: .question}

 Two main tools could be used for that: [HTSeq-count](http://htseq.readthedocs.io/en/release_0.9.1/count.html) ([Anders et al, Bioinformatics, 2015](https://academic.oup.com/bioinformatics/article/31/2/166/2366196)) or featureCounts ([Liao et al, Bioinformatics, 2014](https://academic.oup.com/bioinformatics/article/31/2/166/2366196)).
-FeatureCounts is considerably faster and requires far less computational resources so we will use it here.
+FeatureCounts is considerably faster and requires far less computational resources, so we will use it here.

 In principle, the counting of reads overlapping with genomic features is a fairly simple task.
 But there are some details that need to be given to featureCounts: for example the strandness.